 The main reason to aerate a lawn is to combat soil compaction.
 When the soil gets too compacted there is not a proper flow of water, air, and nutrients and the lawn suffers as a result.

 The best time to aerate your lawn is in the growing season so your grass can properly heal.
 For cool season grass, ideal aeration should occur in early spring or early fall.

 We recommend aerating your lawn once a year.
 You should aerate your lawn if:

 Unless you are starting from scratch with bare dirt, most homeowners overseed, which is done to help thicken an existing lawn.
 It is critical to plant the right seed, quality seed, and to get good seed-to-soil contact for successful germination.

 When it comes to seeding your lawn, timing is everything.
 If you do not time the process right, the grass will not germinate properly or remain healthy for very long.
 Cool season grasses do best here in the Kansas City area.

-The best time to plant cool season grasses is early fall or early spring.
+The best time to plant cool season grasses is early fall.
 The cooler temperatures allow the grass seeds to germinate without drying out or burning up first.